SolidWorks 2013 SP3 Release Notes

 Attention SolidWorks Composer Users!

 SolidWorks Composer 2013 is the LAST RELEASE that will install on Windows XP and Windows Vista.
-SolidWorks Composer 2014 will NOT INSTALL on computers using Windows XP or Windows Vista.
+SolidWorks Composer 2014 will not install on computers using Windows XP or Windows Vista.
 For more information, visit System Requirements and Make Your Move to Windows 7.

 System Requirements